 Saurabh Rai, a San Francisco-based research analyst, has always been active and physically fit.
 So when he began experiencing mild myotonia several years ago, he didn’t take it too seriously.
 By 2009, the myotonia had gotten worse, despite the fact that he was exercising a lot.

-Shannon Lord, Myotonic's founding chairman, passed away on June 4, 2013.
+Shannon Lord, MDF's founding chairman, passed away on June 4, 2013.
 Shannon had a mild form of DM1 and her two grown sons have childhood-onset DM.
-She was a compelling speaker, advocate, and fundraiser for the myotonic dystrophy cause, and was responsible for the participation of American family members at the International Myotonic Dystrophy Consortium in 2005 from which Myotonic evolved.
+She was a compelling speaker, advocate, and fundraiser for the myotonic dystrophy cause, and was responsible for the participation of American family members at the International Myotonic Dystrophy Consortium in 2005 from which MDF evolved.

 Renee Bux, now 17, was adopted at the age of three months.
 Her mother, Joy, recalls that, although they knew their baby had a slow start, “We had fallen in love with Renee, and knew immediately that she was part of our family."